-Section 1: Compliance under CGST Act Section 16
+How Does Compliance under CGST Act Section 16 Work?

-- **Four Statutory Pillars:** The recipient must hold a tax invoice, verify physical/constructive receipt of goods, confirm that the supplier has actually remitted the tax to the government, and file monthly Form GSTR-3B.
+- •Four Statutory Pillars: You absolutely must hold a tax invoice, verify the physical or constructive receipt of goods, and check that the supplier actually sent the tax to the government.
+Oh, and file your monthly Form GSTR-3B.

-- **GSTR-2B Reconciliation:** ITC claims are legally restricted to invoices uploaded by suppliers and successfully compiled in the recipient's auto-drafted GSTR-2B statement.
+- •GSTR-2B Reconciliation: ITC claims are strictly capped to the invoices uploaded by your suppliers.
+These then get compiled in your auto-drafted GSTR-2B statement.

-Section 2: Mathematical Modeling of Input Tax Credit Reconciliation
+How Does Mathematical Modeling of Input Tax Credit Reconciliation Work?

-Corporate accountants run structured reconciliation matrices to calculate matching efficiency and quantify the cost of unfiled supplier invoices:
+Corporate accountants love running structured reconciliation matrices.
+It helps calculate matching efficiency and assigns a real dollar cost to those missing supplier invoices:

-Where $ ext{WACC}$ represents the firm's Weighted Average Cost of Capital.
-If a high-volume vendor delays filing by 6 months, a firm with a 12% WACC loses thousands in capital opportunity costs.
+Here, WACC is the firm's Weighted Average Cost of Capital.
+Think about it.
+If a massive vendor delays filing by 6 months, a firm stuck with a 12% WACC bleeds thousands in lost opportunity.

-Section 3: Technical Python Script for GSTR-2B Invoice Matching
+How Does Technical Python Script for GSTR-2B Invoice Matching Work?

-This Python script performs a simulated reconciliation between an enterprise internal purchase ledger and the official GSTR-2B JSON statement, automatically isolating mismatch discrepancies:
+This Python script handles a simulated reconciliation.
+It compares an internal purchase ledger with the official GSTR-2B JSON statement, picking out messy discrepancies right away:

-The table below reviews the statutory penalties and compliance actions enforced under the Central Goods and Services Tax (CGST) Act, 2017:
+The table below breaks down the nasty statutory penalties and necessary compliance actions enforced under the Central Goods and Services Tax (CGST) Act, 2017:

 | GST Section Reference | Compliance Rule / Penalty | Impact on Corporate Capital | Corrective Accounting Action |